jlcalderon/weatherchecker/README.md

 * [Go to live app](https://jlcalderon.github.io/weatherchecker/)

 ## Overview
 This application allows users to create a personalized list of cities, for reviewing their weather conditions in the current week, so that they can plan a trip / activity accordingly.
-This is basically a weather dashboard that will run in your browser and feature dynamically updated to the HTML and CSS and store data in a persistent way.
+This is basically a weather dashboard that will run in your browser and feature dynamically updates to the HTML and CSS and store data in a persistent way.

 ## Tech_Specs